nodejs/TSC/TSC-Charter.md

 member shall be automatically removed from the TSC.
 The member may be invited to continue attending TSC meetings as an observer.

 ## Section 4.
-Responsibilities of the TSC.
+Responsibilities of the TSC

 Subject to such policies as may be set by the CPC, the TSC is responsible for all technical development within the Node.js project,